Rey79-coder/Echeriri/README.md

 PROPOSAL GOAL

     Develop a brand awareness site for an upcoming soap company Echeriri.
-The site is meant to display their collection (EARTH, WATER, FIRE, and WIND).
-To add further functionality to the site, we included a section where users can utilize Wikipedia to research more information about the brand’s origin and name.
+The site displays its collection (EARTH, WATER, FIRE, and WIND).
+    To add functionality to the site, we included a section where users can connect to Wikipedia server to research more information about natural ingredients.

-    Users are encouraged to research ingredients and are provided a comment box below to write down collections and ingredients that interest them.
-To further increase engagement and emotional ties to the brand we are encouraging users to also save a GIF to provide an emotional reminder of their interest in the product.
+    Users are encouraged to save ingredients.
+A comment box is provided for users to save ingredients that interest them.

+    Finally, to increase engagement and emotional ties to the brand we are encouraging users to remember with a GIF to provide an emotional reminder of their interest in the product.

 APIs We wish to use: